4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Free shuttle route map – take a photo of this sign for easy reference during your trip

 You can visit just one market if you’re short on time, but we recommend making a day of it.
-Here’s how we did it: instead of starting at the MRT station, we took a Grab straight to our first stop, Taling Chan.
-With light Sunday morning traffic, this shortcut saved us nearly an hour – more time for eating!
+Instead of starting at the MRT station, we took a Grab straight to Taling Chan.
+With light Sunday morning traffic, that shortcut saved us nearly an hour — more time for eating.

 Taling Chan Floating Market: Best for Easy Access